 Sort your clothes into separate hampers or baskets according to what gets washed with what right when you take it off.
 Sorting clothes immediately takes the same number of steps as shoving everything into one hamper, the difference comes when you go to wash the clothes.
 Instead of taking everything out of one hamper and sorting it on your bedroom floor, usually leaving piles of dirty clothes to sit there for who knows how long, the task is already done.
 When it’s time to do a load of laundry, you grab the load you want to wash, the other dirty clothes are still sorted in their own baskets and out of the way, and you know everything going into the washer can be washed together because it’s already been sorted.
 No more pink tinged whites when you miss that one red sock!

 Personally, I use three hampers, one for darks, one for whites and one for sheets and towels.
-Some people like to add a forth for light colored clothing or delicates.
+Some people like to add a fourth for light colored clothing or delicates.
 I love the laundry baskets from The Container Store pictured below.
 They stack on top of each other while still leaving space to place items in the lower baskets without unstacking.
 They utilize the vertical space in your home and save floor space, which can be especially important in apartments.
 The baskets are lightweight, so they are easy to carry to and from the washer no matter how far away, and each basket holds about the same amount of clothes as the average washing machine.

 Tip #2: Bring the hamper or basket with you to the washing machine.